Poland says it will stop arming Ukraine. How did we get here – and what does it mean for the war? – KION546

 For days, Polish officials talked up publicly and privately their desire to get the high-tech combat vehicles onto the front lines, and insisted they would do so whether or not fellow nations came with them.

-Kyiv and its allies will have concerns that if Warsaw takes an new attitude to future arms shipments, other hesitant European countries will feel less pressure to also donate supplies.
+Kyiv and its allies will have concerns that if Warsaw takes a new attitude to future arms shipments, other hesitant European countries will feel less pressure to also donate supplies.

 The urgency of the war to Poland has also slipped over the course of year.
 Poles had long warned that their country was in the crosshairs of Russia’s imperial designs, and Moscow’s invasion spiked fears that Poland would be a future target.